Directives¶

 if a Confluence instance supports a LaTeX macro, the

-be used instead.
-For more information, please read Math support.
+information, please read Math support.

 The following directive can be used to help add LaTeX content into a Confluence page.